AryaT04/Web-Data-Extractor/README.md

 #### A program that parses and extracts data from a book rating website and only displays the titles of books with 4 or 5-star rating on the console.
 ### Technology Used:
-This project is created using Python.
+This project was created using Python.

 To run this project I had to install three python libraries to help me with the parsing and data extraction process:
 - beautifulsoup4 (html parser)